CSCfi/mlflow-openshift/README.md

 ---

 ## Version history
+**Version 0.7.1 - x.x.2021
+Lowering the learning curve**
+- Added user_guide.md with instructions for Allas
+-

 **Version 0.7.0 - 12.10.2021
 Utilizing PostgreSQL and Minio**
 - Included S3 credentials as secret and mounted for pods